PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 ## General Description

 Agricultural robots must be able to navigate through crops and farmland, which includes autonomously moving through lettuce crop rows on rough terrain.
 This task involves reaching the end of a row, making a turn, and returning in adjacent rows until the goal location is reached.
-Teams must develop software to guide the robot through a predifined path within the crop rows, from its starting position to the goal location.
+Teams must develop software to guide the robot through a predefined path within the crop rows, from its starting position to the goal location.

 ## Task Guidelines
 ### Launching the Task